Pinewood Studios

-Pinewood Studios is a British film and television studio located in the village of Iver Heath, England, 18 mi west of central London.
+Pinewood Studios is a British film and television studio located in the village Iver Heath, England, 18 mi west of central London.

-Opened in 1936, the studio has been the base for many productions from major films to television programmes, commercials, and pop promos, including the James Bond and Carry On film franchises.
+Opened in 1936, the studio has been the base for many productions from major films to television programmes, commercials, and pop promos, including the James Bond, Star Wars, the Marvel Cinematic Universe and Carry On film franchises.

 History

-Pinewood Studios was built on the estate of Heatherden Hall, a large Victorian country house which was purchased by Canadian financier, and Member of Parliament (MP) for Brentford and Chiswick, Lt.
+Pinewood Studios was built on the estate of Heatherden Hall, a large Victorian country house which was purchased by Canadian financier and Member of Parliament (MP) for Brentford and Chiswick Lt.
 Col. Grant Morden (1880–1932).
 He added refinements such as a ballroom, a Victorian-style Turkish bath, and an indoor squash court.
-Due to its seclusion, it was used as a discreet meeting place for high-ranking politicians and diplomats; the agreement to create the Anglo-Irish Treaty was signed there.
+Due to its seclusion, it was used as a discreet meeting place for high-ranking politicians and diplomats: the agreement to create the Anglo-Irish Treaty was signed there.

 In 1934, building tycoon Charles Boot (1874–1945) bought the land and turned it into a country club.
 The ballroom was converted into a restaurant and many of the bedrooms became furnished suites.